-There are six cervical discs and 23 total discs in the entire spinal column.
-Each cervical disc rests between the cervical vertebrae, acts as a shock absorber in the cervical spine and allows the neck to handle much stress.
+There are 23 total discs in the entire spinal column, and 6 of them are in the cervical spine.
+Each cervical disc rests between the cervical vertebrae, acts as a shock absorber in the cervical spine, and enables the neck to handle various stresses and loads.

 Composed of collagen and ligaments, the cervical discs also hold the cervical vertebrae together and allow for flexibility and different movements of the neck.